freeCodeCamp/freeCodeCamp/README.md

 - Click on *Settings* on the sidebar, then click **+ Add Platform**
 - Select **Website**
 - Enter `http://localhost:3000` for *Site URL*

-- Note: Once user logs in and Facebook redirects back to website, they will append "#_=_" to your URL.
+:exclamation: **Note**: After a successful sign in with Facebook, user will be redirected back to home page with the appended hash `#_=_` in your URL.
+This is *not* a bug.
 See [Stack Overflow](https://stackoverflow.com/questions/7131909/facebook-callback-appends-to-return-url) for ways to handle it.

 <hr>